SimonBrandner/TaskizerDesktop/README.md

 + Taskizer is in alpha development.
 + The roadmap may change at any point in time.
-+ The app was not tested on MacOs.
++ The app was not tested on MacOS.

 ## How to